cwi-dis/ambulant/scripts/nightlybuild/README.txt

 	- Create correct crontab

 mac and iphone:
+	Another Parallels VM running OSX 10.8 currently, on maunakea.
+User nightlybuilds.
+	To prepare a new VM (for example a new OSX release):
+	- Create Parallels VM from recovery partition.
+Sign in to appstore/icloud using Jack's account (jackjansen@mac.com).

+mac and iphone (old):
 	Jack's workstation, user nightlybuilds.
 Has especially crafter keychain file.
 	NOTE: the key used for signing must be accessible without password, otherwise you will get an error when running from cron during code-signing.